Just barely out of school, came from the edge of town

 - Kouji Kabuto from Mazinger Z skipped school and used rough language.

 - Tatsumi Oga is such a badass and rotten delinquent that the son of Satan himself chooses him to be his guardian.
 Naturally, the people he associates with are delinquents as well.

 - Hell, the school he attends, Ishiyama High, is repeatedly stated to have a delinquency rate of 120%.
-Everyone there is a delinquent, it's a No Teacher School ruled by the pseudo-Absurdly Powerful Student Council known as the Tohoushinki (no relation to the band), with Oga himself being the technical Student Council President, as he defeated all of the Tohoushinki.
+Everyone there is a delinquent, it's a No Teacher School ruled by the pseudo-Absurdly Powerful Student Council known as the Tohoshinki, with Oga himself being the technical Student Council President, as he defeated all four of them.

 - The student council in Yankee-kun to Megane-chan consists of four legendary badass delinquents and one guy who'd easily pass as one.